NajwaMoursli/HPCA_Project/README.md

 The functions.hpp gist enables to create the src for compiling the project with the Makefile via the src/repos/functions repository on Google Collalb.

-# Step 2- The Google Collab Notebook (file .ipynb), uses GPU for execution, and nvidia-smi as the graphic card.
+The Google Collab Notebook (file .ipynb), uses GPU for execution, and nvidia-smi as the graphic card.

-# Step 3 => Install the Cudda Compiler :
+# Step 2 => Install the Cudda Compiler :

 Preparation